 Figure 3.
 Images of one of the oldest members of the crown-Gnetidae

-As indicated in Figure 1, the gnetophyte stem-to-crown transition took place over a period of at least 37 million years, from Middle Jurassic to Early Cretaceous time.
+As indicated in Figure 1, the gnetophyte stem-to-crown transition took place over a period of between 37 and 42 million years, from Middle Jurassic to Early Cretaceous time.

 References